-- The ability to properly manage, locate, access, and use encounter-based images depends on key encounter and procedure metadata being properly captured and recorded with the images.
+The ability to properly manage, locate, access, and use encounter-based images depends on key encounter and procedure metadata being properly captured and recorded with the images.
 In particular, information about the imaging procedure (such as the body part examined, and the reason the image was captured) are best known at the moment the image is captured.
-The further away in time and space this information is recorded, the less available and accurate it will be. - The Acquisition Modality is responsible for meeting the full requirements for stored images as documented in the Store Encounter Images [RAD-131] transaction.
+The further away in time and space this information is recorded, the less available and accurate it will be.

+The Acquisition Modality and Lightweight Modality are responsible for meeting the full requirements for stored images as documented in the Store Encounter Images [RAD-131] transaction and the Store Instances Over the Web [RAD-108] transaction.
 Some of the information will be available in the response received in the Get Encounter Imaging Context [RAD-130] transaction.
 Populating the rest of these details will likely require some interaction with the operator.
 This profile does not dictate how this takes place but advises that it should be as automated and convenient as possible.
 This might include picklists for the operator to avoid manual entry.
-Those picklists might be configurable or filtered based on details of the encounter - The Acquisition Modality may also supplement the encounter metadata.
+Those picklists might be configurable or filtered based on details of the encounter to keep them as short and manageable as possible.
+E.g., given the care team specialty and the reason for visit, a table might be able to provide a short list for the body part and/or procedure

+The Acquisition Modality and Lightweight Modality may also supplement the encounter metadata.
 For example, based on who is logged into the modality, or from scanning a care provider badge, the modality may know more accurately which care provider the patient is having an encounter with, or which department or specialty is currently using the device.
 Again, configurable picklists might be a useful feature.